Satyam2003-dev/SoloVoyage/readme.md

 ### 3. Features

--   **Fully Responsive Design:** Looks great on desktops, tablets, and mobile devices.
+-   **Fully Responsive Design:** Adapts seamlessly to desktops, tablets, and mobile devices.
 -   **Multi-Page Architecture:** Content is split into 11 distinct, easy-to-navigate pages, preventing user overload.
 -   **Sticky Navigation Bar:** The header with dropdown menus remains visible at all times for easy access to all sections.
 -   **Smooth Scroll Animations:** Subtle fade-in animations on content cards using the Animate On Scroll (AOS) library enhance the user experience.